network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 ### Aggregating Round-trips per Minute

-The above described method will produce 5 sets of measurement results, namely:DNS-handshake, TCP-handshake, TLS handshake, HTTP/2 request/response on separate connections, HTTP/2 request/response on load-bearing connections.
-Each of these sets of numbers focuses on a specific aspect of a user’s interaction with the network.
+The above described method will produce 5 sets of measurement results,
+namely: DNS-handshake, TCP-handshake, TLS handshake, HTTP/2 request/response on separate connections, HTTP/2 request/response on load-bearing connections.
+Each of these sets of numbers focuses on a specific aspect of a user's interaction with the network.
 In order to expose a single "Responsiveness" number to the user the weighting among these sets needs to be decided.
 In our first iteration we give an equal weight to each of these measurements.